 Communication & Interaction / Community / Diversity & Equality / Education / Environmental Sustainability / Financial Empowerment / Health & Wellness / Humanitarian Aid / Industry Evolution / Government Engagement / Responsible Production & Consumption / Urban Living

-Entrants will also be asked to specify the type of project:
+Entrants will also be asked to specify:

-Entire Business / Business Initiative / Marketing Campaign / Community/Public Project / Product / Other
+Entire Business / Business Initiative / Marketing Campaign / Community / Public Project / Product / Other

-And the scale of the project:
+The scale of the project: